hauke96/simple-task-manager/README.md

 # SimpleTaskManager

-Prototype of a simple mapping tasking manager for e.g. [https://openstreetmap.org](OpenStreetMap (OSM)).
+Prototype of a simple mapping tasking manager for e.g. [OpenStreetMap (OSM)](https://openstreetmap.org).

 Take a look at the latest version at [https://stm.hauke-stieler.de/](https://stm.hauke-stieler.de/).